Oxford/ AstraZeneca Vaccine

 Availability in Gibraltar

 February 26th the Gibraltar Health Authority (GHA) confirmed a very small number of doses of the Oxford-AstraZeneca COVID-19 vaccine were received from the UK [Read press release here].
 These doses were allocated only to individuals with multiple medication allergies who were assessed by the clinical teams and considered more suitable to receive this particular vaccine.
-There are no plans in place to bring a greater supply of these vaccines, as the Pfizer vaccine – which can provide up to 95% immunity to COVID-19 and protect against a number of COVID variants- is in sufficient supply, being successfully rolled out in the vaccine campaign.
+There are no plans in place to bring a greater supply of these vaccines, as the Pfizer vaccine – which can prevent more than 80% of hospitalisations from COVID-19 and protect against a number of COVID variants- is in sufficient supply, being successfully rolled out in the vaccine campaign.